RESTEasy

 - Implements Jakarta RESTful Web Services (JAX-RS)

-- Embeddedable server implementation for JUnit testing
+- Embeddable server implementation for JUnit testing

 - Enhanced client framework

 - Client "Browser" cache.
-Supports HTTP 1.1 caching semantics including cache revalidation
+Supports HTTP 1.1 caching semantics, including cache revalidation

 - Server in-memory cache.
 Local response cache.
 Automatically handles ETag generation and cache revalidation

-- Rich set of providers for: XML, JSON, YAML, Fastinfoset, Multipart, XOP, Atom, etc.
+- Rich set of providers for XML, JSON, YAML, Fastinfoset, Multipart, XOP, Atom, etc.

 - JAXB marshalling into XML, JSON, Jackson, Fastinfoset, and Atom as well as wrappers for maps, arrays, lists, and sets of JAXB Objects.